elastic/kibana/rfcs/text/0018_timeslider.md

 This RFC proposes adding a timeslider control to the Maps application.

-It proposes a two phased for roll-out in the Maps application.
+It proposes a two phased roll-out in the Maps application.
 The [design proposal](#2-detailed-design) focuses on the first phase.

-Since the a timeslider UI is relevant for other Kibana apps, the implementation should be portable.
+Since the timeslider UI is relevant for other Kibana apps, the implementation should be portable.
 We propose to implement the control as a React-component without implicit dependencies on Kibana-state or Maps-state.

 The RFC details the integration of this control in Maps.
 It includes specific consideration to how timeslider affects data-refresh in the context of Maps.